ISAITB/docs-tdl/source/testcase/index.rst

 * A reference to a :ref:`variable<test-case-variables>` defined in the test case.
 In this case the value of the variable can even be adapted during the course of the test session resulting in different resources depending on the point at which the import is referenced.

+Importing resources is not limited to the current test suite.
+Using the ``from`` attribute it is possible to define another test suite as the source from which to lookup the resource, specifying as the attribute's value the identifier of the target test suite.
+The lookup of the test suite using the ``from`` value is carried out as follows:

+#.
+Look for the test suite in the same **specification** as the test case being executed.
+#.
+If not found in the same specification, look for the test suite in the other specifications of the test case's **domain**.
+If across
+   specifications multiple matching test suites are found, one of them will be arbitrarily picked.
+To avoid such a scenario it is obvious that you should ensure test suites used to load shared resources can be uniquely identified.

 Regarding the ``type`` attribute, this needs to refer to an appropriate type from the GITB type system (see :ref:`test-case-types`).
 Given that in this case we are referring to a file being loaded, the types that can be used are:

 * ``binary``: Load the artefact as a set of bytes without additional processing.
 * ``object``: Load the artefact as a XML Document Object Model.
 In this case it is best to also explicitly provide the ``encoding`` to consider.
-* ``schema``: Load the artefact as a XML Schema.
+* ``schema``: Load the artefact as a XML Schema or Schematron file.
 As in the ``object`` case it is best to explicitly provide the ``encoding`` to consider.

-Regarding the path to the resource this is the resource's path within the test suite archive (with or without the test suite name as a prefix).
+Regarding the path to the resource this is the resource's path within the test suite archive (with or without the test suite ID as a prefix).
 As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable of type ``schema`` that is named "ublSchema".
 The path specified suggests that the file is named "UBL-Invoice-2.1.xsd" and exists in a folder within the test suite archive named "resources".
 This example also includes another input whose referenced resource is defined dynamically based on an external configuration parameter (at organisation level in this case).